Democrats Introduce Bill Allowing Shooting Victims To Sue Gun Industry

 "That will provide a powerful incentive as it has done in tobacco, in automobiles, in pharmaceutical drugs, for safer products," Blumenthal added.

-In March, the Connecticut Supreme Court overturned a decision by a lower court by saying Remington Arms could be sued under state law by the families of victims from the Sandy Hook Elementary School shooting.
+In March, the Connecticut Supreme Court overturned a lower-court decision by saying that Remington Arms could be sued under state law by the families of victims from the Sandy Hook Elementary School shooting.

 The court ruled that Remington, the manufacture of the rifle that was used in 2012 attacks in Newton, Conn., could be sued on the basis of how the company marketed the military-style weapon to civilians.